Eccentric-Anomalies/tungsten-moon-site/docs/demo/demo_autopilot.md

 ![AMC Sky Dart autopilot RATE MODE ON](/assets/images/demo/skydart_ratemode.svg)

 {: .note }
-With RATE MODE ON, any rotational motion of the ship can be stopped simply by letting go of the joystick.
+With only RATE MODE ON, any rotational motion of the ship can be stopped simply by letting go of the joystick.

 ### RATE MODE OFF
 ![AMC Sky Dart autopilot RATE MODE ON](/assets/images/demo/skydart_noratemode.svg)